esbuild-plugins-community/-espcom-esbuild-plugin-webpack-analyzer/README.md

 ## Usage

-To use the plugin, add it to the plugins array in your esbuild configuration:
+To use the plugin, add it to the plugins array in your esbuild configuration.
+Be sure to place it **last**; otherwise, if another plugin modifies the output files, they will not be analyzed:

 ```javascript
 import esbuild from 'esbuild';